 But here a fresh complication arose.
-Count Gaultier de Brienne (who had married Albina, daughter of the bastard King Tancred of Sicily) arrived out of France; and claimed his father-inlaws principality of Taranto and county of Lecce, or an equivalent in money.
+Count Gaultier de Brienne (who had married Albina, daughter of the bastard King Tancred of Sicily) arrived out of France; and claimed his father-inlaw's principality of Taranto and county of Lecce, or an equivalent in money.
 Luchaire quotes the French chronicle of Bernard the Treasurer to suggest that the Pope had instigated and even financed this marriage, and further had financed the free-lance for the purpose of attracting a new interest to counteract the Germans.
-But, if this be so, Innocent thereby prepared for himself the horns of a dilemma.
-If he allowed the claim, it might seem that he was letting a fair slice of his ward's kingdom slip through his fingers: if he refused to allow it, He might drive the claimant into open hostility and incur the accusation of denying justice.
-He took the only course which a decent man could take: invested Count Gaultier with his fiefs, taking his oath of allegiance to King Frederick : trusted him to keep his word; and sent him southward to become one of the chief supporters of the prince whom he might have dispossessed.
-Indeed, Count Gaultier's presence in Sicily was indirectly the means of saving the boy-king's life: for, later, when Markwald got possession of Frederick, he refrained from killing him: such a crime being likely not so much to benefit the German, as to assist the not unreasonable claims of Gaultier de Brienne, who was a far more formidable antagonist than a boy at La Ziza by Palermo, or a Pope in distant Rome.
-The obsolescent Gregorovius, who never by any chance allows any virtuous action on the part of the Papacy excepting when teutonically inspired, naturally (as one would expect) jumps at the opportunity to become feverish concerning this instance of Innocent the Third's favor to a Frenchman.
-But surely the facts of the case, and the excellent results of his bold and honest action, sufficiently clear the Pope from insinuations of being disloyal to his trust and no true friend of King Frederick of Sicily by his acknowledgment of the Tancred claim.
+But, if this be so, Innocent thereby prepared for Himself the horns of a dilemma.
+If He allowed the claim, it might seem that He was letting a fair slice of His ward's kingdom slip through His fingers: if He refused to allow it, He might drive the claimant into open hostility and incur the accusation of denving justice.
+He took the only course which a decent man could take : invested Count Gaultier with his fiefs, taking his oath of allegiance to King Frederick: trusted him to keep his word: and sent him southward to become one of the chief supporters of the prince whom he might have dispossessed.
+Indeed, Count Gaultier's presence in Sicily was indirectly the means of saving the boy-king's life: for, later, when Markwald got possession of Frederick, he refrained from killing him: such a crime being likely not so much to benefit the German, as to assist the not unreasonable claims of Gaultier de Brienne, who was a far more formidable antagonist than a boy at La Ziza by Palermo, or a Pope in distant The obsolescent Gregorovius, who (in Rome. his Geschichte der Stadt Rom in Mittelälter) never by any chance allows any virtuous action on the part of the Papacy excepting when teutonically inspired, naturally (as one would expect) jumps at the opportunity to become feverish concerning this instance of Innocent the Third's favour to a Frenchman.
+But surely the facts of the case, and the excellent results of His bold and honest action, sufficiently clear the Pope from insinuations of being disloyal to His trust and no true friend of King Frederick of Sicily by His acknowledgment of the Tancred claim.